madbob/laravel-log2rss/README.md

 In the `config/log2rss.php` file you find a few options.

 * middleware: array of middleware groups to handle the RSS requests.
 You can use this to protect the route, enforce some cache or whatever.
-Default: []
+Default: [] (empty)
-* prefix: by default the URL to which RSS is published is `/logs`, and you can here define a prefix for it (perhaps some random string, to hide the path and make it a little less accessible even without having to implement authenticated access in a middleware).
+* prefix: by default the URL to which RSS is published is `/logs`, and you can here define a prefix for it (perhaps some random string, or even a substring of `env('APP_KEY')`, to hide the path and make it a little less accessible even without having to implement authenticated access in a middleware).
 Default: '' (empty)
 * log_level: minimum log level for the items to include into the feed.
 Default: warning
 * limit: limit of items to include into the feed.
 Default: 20